BenBishu/Training-Arc/README.md

 # Training-Arc

-All the things that I learn and push daily.
+**All the things that I learn will be pushed daily**

-I added this line today !
+> The best time to plant a tree was 20 years ago.
-This readme files belongs to the new branch I just created
+> The 2nd best time is now.